 The earliest Supreme cabs were kitted out with Celestion speakers - see the examples on this page - but as time went on Goodmans were brought in, and for Defiants too.
-As many cabs are not numbered, it is difficult to say when exactly the change came about - but in all probability in August 1967, that is to say, at the very end of the JMI period.
+As many cabs are not numbered, it is difficult to say when exactly the change came about - but in all probability in August 1967.

 The Goodmans speakers are less sensitive than their Celestion counterparts, but excellent nonetheless, and as heavy and solid as anyone could want.

 For an overview of the types of label designed by Vox for the solid state range, see this page.

 15/16ohm Goodmans units

 15/16ohm Goodmans ceramic speakers - part number 20503 10.
 Power rating 25W.
 Cast iron frame, sprayed silver hammerite, smooth black plastic dust covers.
 Vox labels.

 Similar speakers to the ones above, but with Goodmans' own label.
 Part number 15535 H28.
 Again, cast iron frames sprayed silver, smooth plastic dust covers.

 Other designations: - 1062127 in the instance to the left, and 20578 36 to the right.
 The "type" given on the right is 112/12M/15, indicating the weight of cone and magnet, which vary from one type of driver to another, according to the needs of the purchaser.
 The speaker on the right evidently has a light magnet.

 Later 15/16 ohm Goodmans speakers for Vox solid state amps

 Generally in 1969 these are Goodmans 15535 H28 (see the earlier Goodmans-branded example above) ceramics with "Vox Sound Equipment Limited" (VSEL) and "Vox Sound Limited" (VSL) labels.
 On VSEL, see this page.
 And on VSL, see here.